cn205000/IT-Portfolio/Active Directory/ActiveDirectory-DomainSetup/readme.md

 ## Step 4️⃣: Test Connection from Client VM

+>📌 *Why?* Verifying DNS and ping ensures the Client VM can communicate with the DC before trying to join the domain.

 1. RDP into your **Client VM**.
 (We are not using domain login yet as this client hasn't joined the domain yet).
 2. Open **PowerShell** and run:
    ping <DC_Private_IP> (We should see that all packets were sent and received).
 3. Run:
    ipconfig /all
  (Look for "DNS Server"; it should be linked to the DC's private IP)

-> 📌 *Why?* We need to confirm it’s using the DC’s DNS Server & connected properly.

 <p>